markofsuccess/milestone-project/README.md

 **Acknowledgements**

-*	Thank you to the tutors for helping me through the parts I needed assistance with.
+*	Thank you so much to the tutors for helping me through the parts I needed assistance with.
-*	Thank you to my mentor Antonija Simic for great support and feedback through the whole project.
+*	Thank you so much to my mentor Antonija Simic for great support and feedback through the whole project.
 *	Credit to mylastof https://bootsnipp.com/snippets/xrKXW for the timeline used in my project.